History

 The County was formed in 1786 from parts of Bedford and Henry Counties by an act of the General Assembly.
 It was named for Benjamin Franklin, then Governor of Pennsylvania, where many settlers originated.

-Boones Mill originally developed around the site of a mill, established by the Boone Family in 1786.
+Boones Mill originally developed around the site of a mill, established by the Boon Family in 1786.
 Agriculture has figured prominently in Boones Mill and Franklin County’s 200-year history and was the occupation of most county residents until recent times.
 Tobacco was a leading crop in early Franklin County.

 The nineteenth-century saw increasing industrialization.
 With the entry of the Norfolk and Western railroad in 1892, the Punkin Vine Route through the County and Boones Mill provided new access for industry.
 Tobacco factories, as well as diversified wood and textile-based industries, became significant components of the County’s economy.
 Boones Mill’s primary industry, North American Housing Corporation, closed in 2008.
 The former industrial site is being redeveloped by the Town for new businesses.